silencht/teleimager/README.md

 head_camera:
   # camera configuration

+  # if enable_zmq and enable_webrtc are both false, the camera will not start
-  # Set to true to enable this camera, false to disable
+  # Set to true to enable ZMQ publishing, false to disable
-  enable: true
+  enable_zmq: true

-  # Port to publish camera stream, i.e. zmq tcp://*:55555.  image_client.py should connect to the same port
+  # Port to publish camera stream, e.g. zmq tcp://*:55555.  image_client.py should connect to the same port
-  port : 55555
+  zmq_port : 55555
+  # Set to true to enable WebRTC publishing, false to disable
+  enable_webrtc: true
+  # Port for WebRTC signaling server
+  webrtc_port : 60001

   # Type of camera:
   #   - "opencv"    → opencv driver